Is TMGM legit?

-Whether a financial provider like TMGM is safe and legit is an important and very legitimate question one can have.
+Whether a financial provider like TMGM is legit a very relevant question one can have.
 After all you trust TMGM with your investment money and savings.
 It is also a very common question, we get this asked a number of times.

-Here, we've collected and summarized the common questions on broker safety, enabling you to decide for yourself whether you consider TMGM safe in your individual circumstances.
+Here, we've collected and summarized the common questions on broker legitimacy, enabling you to decide for yourself whether you consider TMGM legit in your individual circumstances.
 We also compared TMGM with two similar brokers.

 |Broker listed on stock exchange||No||No||No|

 |Annual financial statements on website||No||No||No|

 |Broker ownership transparency||No||Yes||No|